The Sound of Music: 2009 and 2015 UK tours

+Another UK tour, produced by Bill Kenwright, began in 2015 and toured into 2016.
+It was directed by Martin Connor and starred Lucy O'Byrne as Maria.

+2015 and 2025 North American tours

+A North American tour, directed by Jack O'Brien and choreographed by Danny Mefford, began at the Ahmanson Theatre in Los Angeles in September 2015.
+The tour ran until July 2017.
+Kerstin Anderson played Maria, with Ben Davis as Capt. von Trapp and Ashley Brown as Mother Abbess.
+The production received warm reviews.

+A North American tour began in September 2025.
+The production is directed by Jack O'Brien, with choreography by Danny Mefford.
+The cast is led by Cayleigh Capaldi as Maria, Kevin Earley as Captain von Trapp, Christiane Noll as Mother Abbess, Nicholas Rodriguez as Max, Kate Loprest as the baroness, Ariana Ferch as Liesl and Ian Coursey as Rolf.

 Other notable productions

 1960s to 2000

 The first Australian production opened at Melbourne's Princess Theatre in 1961 and ran for three years.
 The production was directed by Charles Hickman, with musical numbers staged by Ernest Parham.
 The cast included June Bronhill as Maria, Peter Graves as Captain von Trapp and Rosina Raisbeck as Mother Abbess.
 A touring company then played for years, with Vanessa Lee (Graves' wife) in the role of Maria.
-The cast recording made in 1961 was the first time a major overseas production featuring Australian artists was transferred to disc.

 In 1988, the Moon Troupe of Takarazuka Revue performed the musical at the Bow Hall (Takarazuka, Hyōgo).
 Harukaze Hitomi and Gou Mayuka starred.
 A 1990 New York City Opera production, directed by Oscar Hammerstein II's son, James, featured Debby Boone as Maria, Laurence Guittard as Captain von Trapp, and Werner Klemperer as Max.

 An Australian revival played in the Lyric Theatre, Sydney, New South Wales, from November 1999 to February 2000.
 Lisa McCune played Maria, John Waters was Captain von Trapp, Bert Newton was Max, Eilene Hannan was Mother Abbess and Rachel Marley was Marta.
 This production was based on the 1998 Broadway revival staging.
 The production then toured until February 2001, in Melbourne, Brisbane, Perth and Adelaide.
 Rachael Beck took over as Maria in Perth and Adelaide, and Rob Guest took over as Captain von Trapp in Perth.